-- 4.9 All new and updated policies must proceed through the Council's internal approval process before being adopted and in the report template, Equalities issues must be considered in section 5 of all reports.
-The staff within the Policy Unit are also used as consultees during the policy's drafting stages to ensure that Equalities issues are properly considered. - 4.10 In terms of consultations with the public or specific groups on Council actions and decisions, both the duty to actively involve people (from the Disability equality duty) and the requirement simply to consult (from the Race equality duty) are both already part of the Council's approach. - 4.11 The Council's Equalities Consultation and Monitoring Guidance booklet contains a number of sections explaining to staff members and elected members how various specific groups can be consulted with, in order to make the consultation exercise more robust, but it also provides a few practical examples of how it can be done.
+4.7 All new and updated policies must proceed through the Council's internal approval process before being adopted and in the report template, Equalities issues must be considered in section 5 of all reports.
+The Equalities and Welsh Language team are also used as consultees during the policy's drafting stages to ensure that Equalities issues are properly considered.

+4.8 The Council's Equalities Consultation and Monitoring Guidance booklet contains a number of sections explaining to staff members and elected members how various specific groups can be consulted with, in order to make the consultation exercise more robust, but it also provides a few practical examples of how it can be done.
 The guidance booklet also contains model Equalities monitoring forms for inclusion with consultations and surveys in order that the results can be analysed fully in case there are any underlying trends in the results based on any protected characteristics.
 This document is firmly linked to the Council's Public Engagement Strategy.